It’s important to consider buying life insurance to cover student loans, especially if the bulk of your loans are private.

 Though the best option is for your child to buy the life insurance policy themselves, it’s sometimes possible for you to buy the policy on them.

-In this scenario, the policy still covers your child, but you as the parent take care of making the regular payments.
+In this scenario, the insurance policy still covers your child, but you as the parent take care of making the policy payments.